We earn commissions if you shop through the links below. Read more

 How to start a microblading business

-Are you looking for a business opportunity that will help people feel better about themselves?
-A microblading business could work for you.
 Microblading is a non-invasive cosmetic procedure that gives a customer semi-permanent brows that match the skin tone and bone structure.
 This tattooing technique exploded on social media just before the pandemic and is still booming.
-The broader eyebrows services market – which also includes eyebrow threading, waxing and tweezing – surpassed $100 million in revenue in 2021.
+The broader eyebrows services market size – which also includes eyebrow threading, waxing and tweezing – surpassed $178 million in 2023.

 You need to know a few things before you get started, from what supplies you’ll need to how to find clients.
 You’ll need to adhere to your state’s licensing requirements and other regulations.
 A microblading artist needs to complete a training program to get certified and, in most states, apply for a tattoo license to be able to work legally.
 Keep in mind that the regulations vary, so you’ll need to ask local authorities for guidance.
 Microblading is not cheap, but you’ll have to scope out the market to be able to offer competitive risks.
 It comes with risks, but it can be very profitable and rewarding.